maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > One plain-text file.
 Infinite reasoning power.
 > ✅ Safe to use.
 No network calls, no telemetry.
 Just plain text.

-🛠️ To begin: Upload the `.txt` file to any LLM interface (ChatGPT, Claude, etc.), then type: hello world or bla bla bla
+🛠️ To begin: Upload the `.txt` file to any LLM interface (ChatGPT, Claude, etc.), then type: hello world or blah blah blah

 🚧 Work-in-progress: You're not late.
 You're early.
 The storm hasn't hit yet — but you're already inside the eye.